 Heydrich's Germany contains far more twists and turns than it initially seems.
 There are major unmarked spoilers ahead!
 You Have Been Warned!

-- Alas, Poor Villain: Despite being one of the most horrendous and brutal Nazis both in-game and in real life, Heydrich's final storyline is very somber and portrays him in a sympathetic light as the plot advances.
+- Alas, Poor Villain: Despite being one of the most horrendous and brutal Nazis both in-game and in real life, Heydrich's final storyline is very somber and, while acknowledging that he is a monster, he is still portrayed in a sympathetic light as the plot advances, if only because of being on the side of Evil in a struggle of Evil Versus Oblivion, and giving him a major case of Even Evil Has Loved Ones.
 Initially, he vomits after he reads Himmler's plans, utterly shocked at the madman's goal.
 A few days later, the stunned Heydrich scrambles for what little officers he can scrounge up, and starts to eat meat, smoke, and drink himself to stupidity, defiling what little Spartanist ideals he had.
-As days pass, and confrontation between Himmler advances, his health rapidly deteriorates from the sheer tobacco and alcohol abuse, unable to look in the eye of his family.
-If he wins the confrontation, he realizes his entire ideology was built on bunk since he had to cooperate with even "subhuman" Poles who showed nothing but honesty in their dealings, spilled more "Aryan" blood across two civil wars than any supposed Jewish plot ever did, and his idol was nothing but a utter maniac with no grasp on sanity.
+As days pass, and confrontation with Himmler advances, his health rapidly deteriorates from the sheer tobacco and alcohol abuse, unable to look in the eye of his family.
+If he wins the confrontation, he realizes his entire ideology was built on bunk since he had to cooperate with even "subhuman" Poles who showed nothing but honesty in their dealings, spilled more "Aryan" blood across two civil wars than any supposed Jewish plot ever did, and his idol turning out to be nothing but a utter maniac.
+Meanwhile, he realizes that his behavior has completely alienated him from his surviving children, and that, no matter what he does, Nazi Germany is doomed to eventually break down into Warlordism again upon his death.
 He kills himself from the mental breakdown.
-If he loses the nuke supremacy during the confrontation, giving Himmler enough arsenal to start the global holocaust, he screams the names of his children in horror and agony, trying to find a safe place to send them, even the "Jewish United States" in tears.
-Even Evil Has Loved Ones indeed.
+If he loses nuclear supremacy, giving Himmler enough arsenal to start the global holocaust, he screams the names of his children in horror and agony, trying to find a safe place to send them, even the "Jewish United States" in tears.

 - Amazon Brigade: One of the focuses in Heydrich's Deutsch-SS path in his civil war tree sees Heydrich allow recruitment of women into the military due to the difficulty of their situation, spawning an elite division of female soldiers and "liberalizing" the women military law from "Banned From Service" to "Combat Roles"; he justifies it by saying that ancient Germanic tribes brought women into their battles too.
 It's amusing in a very dark way.

-- Ape Shall Never Kill Ape: A key contributing factor to Heydrich's Heel Realization is that, thanks to him, two different civil wars resulted in more spilled "Aryan" blood than any perceived Jewish plot (to say nothing of Himmler's psychotic plans to wipe the entire world out with atomic fire).
+- Ape Shall Never Kill Ape: A key contributing factor to Heydrich's Heel Realization following his victory in the SS Civil War is that, thanks to him, two different civil wars in less than ten years resulted in more spilled "Aryan" blood than any perceived Jewish plot (to say nothing of Himmler's psychotic plans to wipe the entire world out with atomic fire).

 - Assassin Outclassin': In this timeline, Heydrich survived the assassination attempt that historically claimed his life in 1942.
 In 1950, he survived another assassination attempt, with the would-be assassin dead before he even entered the same building as Heydrich.